 - 2 cups blanched and finely ground almond flour

 - ¼ cup melted coconut oil (plus more for greasing pan)

 Vanilla Custard Filling

-- 1 ½ cups almond milk (coconut or cashew milk will also work)
+- 1 ½ cups almond milk (full fat canned coconut or cashew milk will also work)

 - ⅓ cup honey